Testosterone levels are plummeting, and human hormonal health is generally the most precarious it’s ever been.

 He later went on to determine that one of the ways that atrazine is able to disrupt testosterone is by inducing the enzyme aromatase, which converts testosterone to estrogen.

-Dr. Hayes has criticized Syngenta for simultaneously manufacturing a pesticide that increases estrogen by amping up aromatase, as well as the breast cancer drug letrozole, which acts in an opposite fashion by blocking aromatase and thus reducing estrogen.
+Dr. Hayes has criticized Syngenta for simultaneously manufacturing a pesticide that increases estrogen by amping up aromatase, as well as the drug letrozole, which acts in an opposite fashion by blocking aromatase and thus reducing estrogen.

 The full story, including how Dr. Hayes was systemically followed, harassed, and even threatened with violence by Syngenta, can be found both in this New Yorker article as well as his (extremely entertaining) TEDx Talk below: